mahyahhp/life-in-the-uk-test/README.md

 * Loch Lomond and the Trossachs National Park: National park in the west of Scotland.
 The largest expanse of fresh water in mainland Britain.
 * The London Eye:  Situated on the southern bank of the River Thames and is a Ferris wheel that is 443 feet (135 metres) tall.
 It was originally built as part of the UK’s celebration of the new millennium and continues to be an important part of New Year celebrations.
 * Snowdonia: A national park in North Wales.
 Its most well-known landmark is Snowdon, which is the highest mountain in Wales.
 * The Tower of London:was first built by William the Conqueror after he became king in 1066.
+The White Tower in the Tower of London is an example of a Norman castle keep, built on the orders of William the Conqueror.
 Tours are given by the Yeoman Warders, also known as Beefeaters, who tell visitors about the building’s history.
 People can also see the Crown Jewels there.
 * The Lake District: largest national park.
 The biggest stretch of water is Windermere.
 In 2007, television viewers voted Wastwater as Britain’s favourite view.

 ### Religion facts ###